turingschool/front-end-curriculum/projects/m1-static-comp-3.md

   - This final challenge is a part of your portfolio
   - Note the rubric below for evaluation criteria

+## PRO-TIP

+This is a tough layout to build.
+Don't wait until Monday of week 6 to get started.

 ***

 ## HTML